threecuptea/spark2_emr/README.md

    f.
 Prior to this choice,  I tried 3 m3.xlarge which has 8 vcores and 11520MB disk space.
 I got 22 minutes from
       3 executors (1 executor each node) x 5 cores per executor and 23 minutes from 5 executors (2 + 2 + 1, 1 is for the driver node) x 4 cores per executor.
 Notice that I used 3 m3.xlarge but 2 m3.2xlarge.
       No additional cost occure by upgrading to m3.2xlarge.
-The major improvement is on both most heavy stage of ALS cycle which dropped from 1.6 - 1.9 minute to 55-60 seconds and two joins at final stages due to better computing power.
+The major improvements are on most heavy stage of ALS cycle which dropped from 1.6 - 1.9 minute to 55-60 seconds and two joins at final stages due to better computing power.
 MovieLensALS is CPU dominant application.